Tuplanolla/bmm/README.md

 The same applies to `T xs[N * N]` and `T* xs[N * N]`.
 Profile the cache behavior of each one to find the optimal solution.

-The function `part -> this cell` is trivial arithmetic.
-The function `this cell -> nearby cells` is even more trivial arithmetic.
-The function `cell -> parts` is looked up from `neigh.parts`.
-The function `part -> nearby parts` is the composition of these three and works as long as `iparts` does not get stale.
-The results are saved into `neigh.neighs`.

 #### Double Buffering

 Some numerical operations need a copy of the universe.